 Signal of Interest (SOI) Detector Package

-With this optional detector package, you can target single channel or multi-channel signals, including pulse signals such as Link 16, TACAN and ADS-B. Geolocations derived from this data can then be displayed in RFeye Mission.
+With this optional detector package, you can target single channel or multi-channel signals, including pulse signals such as ADS-B or Air-to-Air (A2A) and Air-to-Ground (A2G) tactical data links.
+Geolocations derived from this data can then be displayed in RFeye Mission.

 Find out more